The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Conclusions and discussion

 In \S\ref{sec:turnover} we revisited the question of detecting the turnover scale of the power spectrum as a probe for the epoch of matter-radiation equality in the early universe.
 Following the method outlined in \cite{BlakeBridle2005} and \cite{Pooleetal2013} we used our mock catalogues for various flux-limited surveys to measured a peak scale $k_0$ and the power-law slope $\alpha$ of the spectrum red-wards of the peak.
 We did this by performing a standard Bayesian parameter estimation scheme, where we explored the full parameter space using an efficient MCMC sampler.
 We found that only galaxy catalogues with $m_{\rm lim} \gtrsim 21$, in conjunction with FKP weighting scheme, had sufficient statistical power to detect the turnover with a probability $P \gtrsim 95\%$.
 By rescaling the covariance by the inverse of the sky-fraction, $1/f_{\rm sky}$, we recomputed the posterior distributions and found that the detection level was maintained for surveys with $m_{\rm lim}=21$ and $m_{\rm lim}=22$ for sky coverages greater than $50\%$ and $20\%$, respectively.

 There are several possible directions in which this work can be extended.
 First, the model that we have developed is overly simplistic, in that we worked only in real space.
 In reality, the radial positions are affected by redshift space distortions.
-However, this is likely not going to change our conclusions concerning the turnover scale, since it is expected that for such large scales these distortions would only modify the amplitude of the signal and not the shape of the peak.
+In this work we have only considered the expression for the real space power spectrum monopole.
+Extending the derivations from section \S\ref{sec:LC1:LCtheory} will also be important.
+This will also go hand-in-hand with development for the power-spectrum multipoles \cite[for recent developments along these lines see][]{Yamamotoetal2006,Scoccimarro2015,GrasshornGebhardtJeong2020,CastorinaDiDio2022,GrasshornGebhardtDore2022}.
+However, in the end, these extensions are unlikely to change our conclusions concerning the turnover scale, since it is expected that for such large scales these distortions would only modify the amplitude of the signal and not the shape of the peak or its signal-to-noise.
 Second, we restricted our attention to full-sky surveys only.
-One should take account of the surveys angular mask in the formalism.
+One should take account of the angular mask.
 Third, although we included a linear luminosity dependent bias and a generic time separable model for the UETC, more realistic treatment of galaxy bias is needed.
 We were unable to explore this with our simulations, due to resolution issues and the difficulty in interpolating halo positions between snapshots \cite[although see][for an example of how this could be done.]{Mersonetal2013}.

-All three of these extensions make the model in \Eqn{eq:PF11} more complicated, and thus it also becomes necessary to improve the numerical methods used to forward model the theory.
-Our current method employs a set of adaptive numerical quadrature routines to compute the full Bessel function integrals on large scales.
-This brute force approach is somewhat slow and prone to convergence issues.
-A more efficient way of such integrals would be through the {\tt FFTLog} algorithm of \cite{Hamilton2000}.